panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2019-01-23 Program Management Committee/2019-01-23-PMC_Summary.md

     Andy explained that there is a meeting in London next week for the ESFRI, also there is a meeting in February in Milan and he has been invited to talk about PaNOSC and open data to NFFA.
-    Work is ongoing on two new requests where Hans (BOSSY) and Thomas (Paraydse) are involved
+    Work is ongoing on two new requests where Hans (BOSSEE) and Thomas (Paraydse) are involved

 7. _**AOB**_